ShreyasUday/Nodejs-Express-EJS-Blog/README.md

 ## Project Structure

+You are absolutely right!
+My apologies again.
+The "Project Structure" in your README.md is not rendering as intended on GitHub.

+The issue is that I missed a detail in the specific way the directory tree was formatted; it's using characters like │ and ├── that need to be within a plain text code block to preserve their alignment.
+When not in a code block, Markdown processors interpret spaces and these characters differently, causing it to look "messed up."

+Here's how to fix it:

+1. Edit Your README.md File Again 📝
+You need to wrap the entire "Project Structure" content with triple backticks (```) to explicitly tell Markdown to render it as a code block.

+Open your README.md file locally and make this change:

+Locate this section:

+Markdown

+---

+## Project Structure

+.
+├── public/
+│   ├── images/
+│   │   └── notepad.png
+│   ├── styles/
+│   │   └── main.css
+├── views/
+│   ├── partials/
+│   │   ├── footer.ejs
+│   │   └── header.ejs
+│   ├── about.ejs
+│   ├── blog.ejs
+│   ├── contact.ejs
+│   ├── index.ejs
+│   └── saves.ejs
+├── index.js          // Main application file
+├── package.json      // Project dependencies and scripts
+├── posts.json        // Stores blog post data (ignored by Git, but structure shown for clarity) └── .gitignore        // Specifies files/folders to be ignored by Git And change it to this:

+Markdown

+---

+## Project Structure

+.
+├── public/
+│   ├── images/
+│   │   └── notepad.png
+│   ├── styles/
+│   │   └── main.css
+├── views/
+│   ├── partials/
+│   │   ├── footer.ejs
+│   │   └── header.ejs
+│   ├── about.ejs
+│   ├── blog.ejs
+│   ├── contact.ejs
+│   ├── index.ejs
+│   └── saves.ejs
+├── index.js          // Main application file
+├── package.json      // Project dependencies and scripts
+├── posts.json        // Stores blog post data (ignored by Git, but structure shown for clarity) └── .gitignore        // Specifies files/folders to be ignored by Git

 ## How to Make It Work on Your System

 Follow these steps to get the blog website up and running on your local machine: